Pieloth/ASUS-G713PV-fix/README.md

 ## Purpose

 When using the Windows spotlight images on logon screen

 Sometimes, the logon screen does not show image, just black screen, user logo and password prompt

-After loging in, the nVidia and AMD icons in taskbar are gone
+After loging in, the nVidia and AMD icons in taskbar are gone.

-This is due to a Winlogon.exe crash, while laptop sleeps in Modern Standby.

 This XML files is to be imported into Windows Task Scheduler, it will create a scheduled task, that will detect Winlogon crash (event 1002), and will restart the nVidia and AMD icons

+> [!WARNING]
+> This black screen due to Winlogon.exe crash during sleep and userinit.exe restart is due to some Windows 11 Authentification and device lock misbehavior while sleeping, and with Updates done at the same time.
+>
+> The easiest way to get rid and workaround this is to set the option "Device lock and ask for password" timeout to "Always" or "Never" in Windows Settings/Account/Connexion options.
+> By default, it is set to 15 mn, so that lock can happen after sleep has started.
+>
+> Registry options to disable Wakeup Password with Modern Standby: HKEY_CURRENT_USER\Control Panel\Desktop 32-bit DWORD value DelayLockInterval set to 0

 ## How to use